ous-uio-bioinfo-core/batch-adjust-warning-reports/reanalysis/Towfic2014/reproductionreport_towfic.md

 ### Getting the data

 The important sample information is described in Table S1 from Towfic et al. and its usage in ComBat is described briefly in the methods;
->  Each microarrays chip designation was supplied a batch label; there were 18 batches in all.
-The labels for the treatments (i.e. drug product, reference standard) were added as covariates.<cite> Towfic et al.
+>  Each microarray’s chip designation was supplied a batch label; there were 18 batches in all.
+The labels for the treatments (i.e. drug product, reference standard…) were added as covariates.<cite> Towfic et al.

 Table S1 does have a "Chip"- column, unfortunately there is no dedicated "treatment"-column.
 Communication with the corresponding author yielded this explanation